Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

 Is your App Store description going to sell?

 Writing a description of your app for the App Store description is often difficult for even the best developers.
 How do you make your app sound great without sounding like a door-to-door salesman?
-How will the description translate when you localize your iPhone app, and are there any issues to consider for new markets?
+How will the description translate when you localize your iOS app, and are there any issues to consider for new markets?
 Babble-on helps developers with both the copywriting and translation, so we know this subject very well.
 Ask us for help.

 Check it out: Tips for writing your iTunes App Store description »